UoGSoE/docker-stuff/Readme.md

 * `your/repo:qa-${git_sha}` - all the code & prod+dev php packages
 * `your/repo:prod-${git_sha}` - all the code & only production php packages (only built when pushing to the master branch)

-We're still trying to figure out a good way to make gitlab use the images you build in conjuction with other containers while running tests - so at the moment the tests are running in a 'very close to prod, but not _exactly_ the same' image.
-If anyone knows a good way I'd welcome a PR ;-)

 ## Our current setup

 We have a small(ish) docker swarm.
 Each node runs a local container registry on 127.0.0.1:5000.
 We have an on-premise Gitlab install which acts as our source controller, CI runner and container registry.